bconti123/capstone-project-1/README.md

 # Database Schema Design
 ![Database_Schema_Design](/Database-Schemas/DatabaseSchemaDesign-2.png)

-**Tech Slack Used**: Python, Flask, Bootstrap, HTML/CSS, PostgreSQL, Render, Cloudinary
+**Tech Slack Used:**
+Python 3.8.10
+Flask as a framework
+Bootstrap
+PostgreSQL
+Render as website hosting service
+Cloudinary as a Cloud API service